-- (5) Category 5, aquatic pest control applicators [shall] must demonstrate practical knowledge of the characteristics of various aquatic use situations, and the potential for adverse effects on non-target plants, fish, birds, beneficial insects and other organisms in the immediate aquatic environment and downstream.
-Applicators [shall] must also demonstrate the principles of limited area applications; - (6) Category 6, right-of-way pest control applicators [shall] must demonstrate practical knowledge of the types of environments (terrestrial and aquatic) traversed by rights-of-way, recognition of target pests, and techniques to minimize non-target exposure, runoff, drift, and excessive foliage destruction.
-Right-of-way pest control applicators [shall] must also demonstrate knowledge of the potential for phytotoxicity due to a wide variety of plants and pests to be controlled, and for persistence beyond the intended period of pest control.
-Applicators doing right-of-way work [shall] must demonstrate knowledge of application equipment, containment of the pesticide within the right-of-way area, and drift control methods and procedures; - (7) Category 7, industrial, institutional, and structural pest control applicators

-[shall] must demonstrate a practical knowledge of industrial, institutional, and structural pests, including recognizing those pests and signs of the pest's presence, habitats, life cycles, biology, and behavior as it may be relevant to problem identification and control.
-Applicators [shall] must demonstrate practical knowledge of types of formulations appropriate for control of industrial, institutional and structural pests, and methods of application that avoid contamination of food, minimize damage to and contamination of areas treated, minimize acute and chronic exposure of people and pets, and minimize environmental impacts of outdoor application.
-Applicators in this category [shall] must also demonstrate knowledge of the pesticide labeling of the products typically used in the applicator's operations, including hazards to the environment, emergency procedures, application methods, disposal, and pertinent laws, rules, and regulations.
-Applicators in subcategories using or supervising the use of fumigant restricted use pesticides must demonstrate practical knowledge of the pest problems and pest control practices associated with performing fumigation applications to sites other than soil as specified in title 40, Code of Federal Regulations section 171.103(d)(14)(2023);
+- (5) Category 5, aquatic pest control applicators shall demonstrate practical knowledge of the characteristics of various aquatic use situations, and the potential for adverse effects on nontarget plants, fish, birds, beneficial insects and other organisms in the immediate aquatic environment and downstream.
+Applicators shall also demonstrate the principles of limited area applications; - Category 6, right-of-way pest control (6) applicators shall demonstrate practical knowledge of the types of environments (terrestrial and aquatic) traversed by rights-of-way, recognition of target pests, and techniques to minimize nontarget exposure, runoff, drift, and excessive foliage destruction.
+Right-ofway pest control applicators shall also demonstrate knowledge of the potential for phytotoxicity due to a wide variety of plants and pests to be controlled, and for persistence beyond the intended period of pest control.
+Applicators doing right-of-way work shall demonstrate knowledge of application equipment, containment of the pesticide within the right-of-way area, and drift control methods and procedures; - (7) Category 7, industrial, institutional, and structural pest control applicators shall demonstrate a practical knowledge of industrial, institutional, and structural pests, including recognizing those pests and signs of the pest's presence, habitats, life cycles, biology, and behavior as it may be relevant to problem identification and control.
+Applicators shall demonstrate practical knowledge of types of formulations appropriate for control of industrial, institutional and structural pests, and methods of application that avoid contamination of food, minimize damage to and contamination of areas treated, minimize acute and chronic exposure of people and pets, and minimize environmental impacts of outdoor application.
+Applicators in this category shall also demonstrate knowledge of the pesticide labeling of the products typically used in the applicator's operations, including hazards to the environment, emergency procedures, application methods, disposal, and pertinent laws, rules, and regulations; applicators shall demonstrate practical knowledge of pests that are important